Jean Arthur (1900-1991)

 She also had just won a fierce, long-running battle with Harry Cohn, the head of Columbia Pictures, against the restrictions of her contract.
 She objected to being treated like a commodity and she fought bitterly against the studio contract system, as did other strong actresses of the era like Olivia de Havilland and Bette Davis.
 Her contract with Columbia ended in 1944 and was the cause of great celebration.

-In 1945,in one of several attempts to find herself through the theatre, she was part of the original cast of "Born Yesterday," but her nerve failed and she dropped out before the play reached Broadway and was replaced by Judy Holliday.
+In 1945, in one of several attempts to find herself through stage acting, she was part of the original cast of "Born Yesterday," but her nerve failed and she dropped out before the play reached Broadway and was replaced by Judy Holliday.

 One of her stage performances which was a great success was as the lead in Leonard Bernstein’s 1950 musical version of 'Peter Pan', co-starring Boris Karloff.
 In 1954 she left the production of 'Joan of Arc' after a nervous breakdown and a confrontation with director Harold Clurman.